Home » Healthy Nutrition » Healthy Diets

 The result of this decision is a total elimination of arsenic from animal feed (except for one drug that is used to treat a potentially fatal disease in farm turkeys).
 The manufacturers of the three drugs indicated to the FDA that they wanted the approvals withdrawn after receiving questions about arsenic in the food supply from the FDA, prompted by the Center for Food Safety’s 2009 petition to remove arsenic from animal feed.

-“The withdrawal of these harmful feed additives is a major victory for and the health of our food system.
+“The withdrawal of these harmful feed additives is a major victory for consumers and the health of our food system.
 It is unfortunate that legal pressure from outside groups was necessary to spur action by FDA, yet in the end, we are pleased that FDA listened to our scientific objections and is now working to rid arsenic from our meat supply,” said Paige Tomaselli, senior attorney with Center for Food Safety.

 Source: http://www.thedailygreen.com/healthy-eating/eat-safe/arsenic-chicken-fda-1310